secure-diversITy/splunk/splunkhelper/README.md

 ## Usage:

-   Use "splunk -h | --help" at anytime to get usage info for the splunkhelper!
+   Use **"splunk -h | --help"** at anytime to get usage info for the splunkhelper!

-   Use "splunk help" to get the normal splunk help info!
+   Use **"splunk help"** to get the normal splunk help info!

-   You have to install this script in /usr/bin and name it "splunk" (see "Install").
-That way wherever you are you can simply type "splunk" or one of the shortcut commands and don't need to care about using the correct user.

-- "splunk" can use all arguments like with /opt/splunk/bin/splunk
+   Simply use **"splunk"** and you can use **all** arguments like with /opt/splunk/bin/splunk (!!) but with the powers of splunkhelper!

-- execute one of the shortcut commands to do a quick action as explained in the next chapter
+   Execute one of the following shortcut commands to do a quick action.

 ## Command shortcuts: